kojinkai/js-handbook/README.md

 }
 anotherHoistingTest();
 ```
-As of ES6+ this has become less of a problem owing to the introduction of the `let` and `const` keywords which cause the interpreter to throw and error if they are used before they are declared.
-This seems to solve the long-standing hoisting gotcha inherent in using the `var` keyword.
+As of ES6+ variable hoisting has become less of a problem owing to the introduction of the `let` and `const` keywords.
+Attempting to use `let` or `const` values before they are declared will cause the interpreter to throw and error.
+This at least seems to solve the long-standing hoisting gotcha inherent in using the `var` keyword.
 ```js
 function doSomething() {
   console.log(bar);